L400-RTI/RTI-Hackathon/README.md

 # RTI-Hackaton
 # Hack Story: “Monsoon Rush: The Storm, the Signal, and the Last‑Mile”

 Fabrikam is a global lifestyle brand that designs and manufactures outerwear and athleisure.
 They sell athleisure through their retail stores.
-As the monsoon intensifies , some celebrities athlete post surprise video wearing Fabrikam's apparel.
+As the monsoon intensifies , some celebrity athleted post surprise video wearing Fabrikam's apparel.
 Instantly, clickstream traffic explodes, add‑to‑carts spike, and store associates report low visibility into real-time operations during this rush hours.

 At the same time: